mysociety/alaveteli/doc/manual/community/index.md

 more easily take place across time zones (hello again Australia, we missed you!).
 <a href="mailto:clientsupport@alaveteli.org">Contact us for an invite</a>.

+Once you've got an account you can [still use your IRC client](https://alaveteli.slack.com/account/gateways) if you wish.

 ## IRC

 ### irc.freenode.net #mysociety